opdsbanasya/NamsteReact/Episode 8/README.md

 }
 ```

 we facing same problem in useEffect.
-So, we use useEffect with return statement.
+So, we use useEffect with `return statement`.
 ```javascript
 useEffect(() => {
     const interval = setInterval(() => {